 Typically service calls are secured by implementing an API gateway, which acts as the single entry point to receive a call and route traffic onto different services.
 This approach of having a single entry point through authentication has its own merits and demerits.
 Theoretically, an API gateway limits the attack surface; however, it also turns out to be a single point of failure for potential attack vectors.
 Recent research also suggests that most traditional attack vectors target an application through API calls.

-With an increase in the application’s attack surface, a cross-platform centralized security module doesn’t hold ground.
-Through only a network-segmentation or a perimeter-based approach, securing microservices is usually considered ineffective and insufficient to limit application threats.
+With an increase in the application’s attack surface, a cross-platform centralised security module doesn’t hold ground.
+Through only a network segmentation or a perimeter-based approach, securing microservices is usually considered ineffective and insufficient to limit application threats.

 We recommend implementing DAST directly into your DevOps cycle; with continuous security checks, you can ensure vulnerabilities are remediated before ever reaching your customers.
-You can trial Crashtest Security completely free to audit your web applications and register for your 14-Day Free Trial.
+In addition, you can trial Crashtest Security completely free to audit your web applications and register for your 14-Day Free Trial.